Our most recent Grant Cycle took place from September 7, 2021 thru October 1, 2021.

 WHO WE ARE:

-Youth Philanthropy in SWFL, fund of the Cape Coral Community Foundation, is a group of high school students that provides small capacity building grants to nonprofit organizations.
-Through the grantmaking process, students learn the art, science, and business of philanthropy.
+Youth Philanthropy in SWFL, fund of The Community Foundation, is a group of high school students that provides small capacity building grants to nonprofit organizations.
+Through the grant-making process, students learn the art, science, and business of philanthropy.

 What are Capacity Building Mini-Grants?

 Youth Philanthropy in SWFL will provide mini grants to nonprofit organizations interested in improving their capacity and strengthening their sustainability, impact, and success.

 The youth philanthropy students are working to help build sustainability for nonprofit organizations in Southwest Florida.
 Capacity Building grants support this endeavor by providing funds that will allow nonprofits to carry out their missions more effectively.
 Youth Philanthropy in SWFL aims to assist organizations with organizational and financial stability, program quality, and growth.

 WHAT WE FUND: